Computationally Efficient Simulation of Queues: The R Package queuecomputer: Examples

-Notice that in Figure~\ref{fig:customers}, if we draw a horizontal line anywhere on the left-hand plot it will never pass through more than two red bars.
+Notice that in Figure~\ref{fig:customers}, if we draw a horizontal line anywhere on the plot it will never pass through more than one green bar or more than one blue bar.
 This must be the case otherwise a server would be serving more than one customer at a time.